suny-downstate-medical-center/netpyne/doc/source/reference.rst

 Network parameters
 -------------------------

-The ``netParams`` objects of class ``NetParams`` includes all the information necessary to define your network.
+The ``netParams`` object of class ``NetParams`` includes all the information necessary to define your network.
 It is compoased of the following ordered dictionaries:

 * ``popParams`` - populations in the network and their parameters